badouralix/rancher-auto-certs-v2/README.md

 must be instantiated multiple times ( for instance for domains registered on different accounts ), these environment variables can be defined in the config file.
 See [example](config/config-example.yml).

+## HTTP Provider setup

+ACME tokens will be written in `/media/acme-challenge/.well-known/acme-challenge/`.

 ## Rancher setup